Nevşehir Province

 Cappadocia once included the area now covered by this province.
-This province is notable for the fairy chimneys of Göreme, the Ortahisar (middle fortress), a number of old churches from the Byzantine period.
+This province is notable for the fairy chimneys of Göreme, the Ortahisar (middle fortress), and a number of old churches from the Byzantine period.

 History

 Archaeology

-An approximately 5,000-year-old three-story underground town which referred as “Gir-Gör” (Enter and See) by locals was revealed in Avanos in 2019.
+An approximately 5,000-year-old three-story underground town which referred as "Gir-Gör" (Enter and See) by locals was revealed in Avanos in 2019.
 The five-kilometer-long city consisted of three floors, homes, tunnels, places of worship and a small human figurine.
-According to the locals, the site was considered a source of "healing water” and “Caesar’s bath.”
+According to the locals, the site was considered a source of "healing water" and "Caesar's bath."

 Sports

 A multiday track running ultramarathon of desert concept, called Runfire Cappadocia Ultramarathon, is held since 2012 annually in July.
 The race tours 244 km in six days through several historic places across Cappadocia reaching out to Lake Tuz.

 Districts

 Nevşehir province is divided into 8 districts (capital district in bold):